lokearm/armchar-swish/README.md

   subPropertyOf relations.
 It also deduces subproperties of hasTrait, by using the class of the object.  **not tested**

-### Graphs in use
+### Graphs and Data Types in use

 1. Character as Loaded from File
     - Base Character
     - Initial Character Sheet
     - Advancement per Season
+2. Supporting Ontologies (separate files)
-2. Resources
+    -  Resources
-3. ArM Schema (mainly for use with OWL/RDFS reasoners)
+    -  ArM Schema (mainly for use with OWL/RDFS reasoners)
-5. Derived Character Sheet with implied traits
+4.  `cgraph` : Derived Character Sheet with implied traits
+    - this is created by `prepareGraph` and then loaded into a CharacterSheet type
+5. Internal Data Types are loaded from `cgraph`
+    - CharacterSheet
+    - Advancement
+    - Trait (only as subsidiaries to CharacterSheet and Advancement)
-4. Derived Character Sheet per Season
+6.  `CharacterRecord` Derived Character Sheet per Season
-    - this must be generated after the implied traits
-    - implied trais may be advanced later
+    - map `CharacterSheet -> Advancement -> CharacterSheet`
+    - this is easily applied with `foldl`
+    - The resulting CharacterSheet is converted to RDFGraph and wrapped as `CharacterRecord`
+    - Stored in a `CharacterMap`
+    - schema and resources are not included in this graph
+7. Complete CharacterSheet for Display
+    - Before display, a reasoner is needed to add properties used by the query.
+    - An RDF reasoner uses type relations to sort different types of traits to make display processing simple

 ## TODO